 Todd Greene is an Institute fellow and the executive director of WorkRise, a research-to-action network on jobs, workers, and mobility hosted by the Urban Institute.
 Before joining Urban, Greene was executive director of the Atlanta University Center Consortium (AUCC), the world’s oldest and largest consortium of historically Black colleges and universities.
 There, he led a team that enhanced students’ academic opportunities, forged interdisciplinary research, and catalyzed a broad economic development agenda.
 Under Greene’s leadership, AUCC collaborated with and supported thought leadership and strategic innovation among each member institution and across the consortium.

 Greene has published numerous articles and coedited Transforming U.S. Workforce Development Policies for the 21st Century (2015) and Investing in America’s Workforce: Improving Outcomes for Workers and Employers (2018).
-He is vice chairman of the International Economic Development Council’s board of directors and serves on the boards of the John J. Heldrich Center for Workforce Development, the Corporation for a Skilled Workforce, and Invest Atlanta.
+He is the chairman of the International Economic Development Council’s board of directors and chairs the national advisory board of the John J. Heldrich Center for Workforce Development at Rutgers, the State University of New Jersey.
+He also serves on the boards of the Corporation for a Skilled Workforce and Invest Atlanta.

 Greene earned his undergraduate degree from Harvard University and master’s degrees from Washington University in St. Louis and Georgia State University.
 He has completed executive education programs at Stanford University Graduate School of Business and Universidad ESAN in Lima, Peru.